-We are pleased to present the Comprehensive Annual Financial Report (CAFR) of the Metropolitan Sewerage District of Buncombe County, North Carolina (MSD or District) for the fiscal year ended June 30, 2020.
+We are pleased to present the Annual Comprehensive Financial Report of the Metropolitan Sewerage District of Buncombe County, North Carolina (MSD or District) for the Fiscal Year ended June 30, 2021.
 State law requires local governments to publish within six months of the close of each fiscal year a complete set of financial statements presented in conformity with accounting principles generally accepted in the United States of America (GAAP) and audited in accordance with auditing standards generally accepted in the United States of America by a firm of licensed certified public accountants.
 MSD's Bond Order requires release of such audited financial statements within seven months of the close of the fiscal year.
-This CAFR presents MSD's financial statements and adds this transmittal letter and statistical data to assist the reader in analyzing our financial statements.
+This Annual Report presents MSD's financial statements and adds this transmittal letter and statistical data to assist the reader in analyzing our financial statements.

-This report consists of management's representations concerning the finances of the District.
+The report consists of management's representations concerning the finances of the District.
 Consequently, management assumes full responsibility for the completeness and reliability of all the information presented in this report.
 To provide a reasonable basis for making these representations, MSD's management established an internal control framework designed both to protect the District's assets from loss, theft, or misuse and to compile sufficient reliable information for the preparation of financial statements in conformity with GAAP.
 Because the cost of internal controls should not outweigh their benefits, MSD's framework of internal controls has been designed to provide reasonable rather than absolute assurance that the financial statements will be free from material misstatement.
 As management, we assert that, to the best of our knowledge and belief, this financial report is complete and reliable in all material respects.

 Cherry Bekaert LLP, a firm of licensed certified public accountants, has audited the financial statements.
-The goal of the independent audit was to provide reasonable but not absolute assurance that MSD's financial statements for the fiscal year ended June 30, 2020, are free of material misstatement.
+The goal of the independent audit was to provide reasonable but not absolute assurance that MSD's financial statements for the Fiscal Year ended June 30, 2021, are free of material misstatement.

 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.

-The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that MSD's financial statements for the fiscal year ended June 30, 2020, are fairly presented in conformity with GAAP.
-The independent auditor's report is presented as the first component of the financial section of this report.
+The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that MSD's financial statements for the Fiscal Year ended June 30, 2021, are fairly presented in conformity with GAAP.
+The report of the independent auditor is presented as the first component of the financial section of this report.